DarrenChouCN/cloud-engineer-lab/Terraform/terraform-associate.md

 To align with these principles you should use a pull request workflow, ensuring the change is reviewed, approved, and tracked, in another word, you should **Submit a pull request and wait for an approved merge of the proposed changes**.

+**You have developed a new cloud-based service that uses proprietary APIs and want to use Terraform to create, manage, and delete users from the service.
+How can Terraform interact with the service?** Develop and publish a customer provider to interact with the service using its proprietary APIs.

 ## HCP

 Use **HCP Terraform/Terraform Cloud and S3** to store the state file.

+HCP Terraform/Terraform Cloud provides **a web-based UI for managing workspaces and runs, and it offers remote state storage** to securely manage and share Terraform state across teams.

 **In Terraform, a cloud block defines the configuration for using Terraform Cloud or HCP Terraform.
 Each cloud block maps directly to a single workspace,** ensuring Terraform runs and state management are tied to that specific workspace.